 Index: The J.P.
-Morgan Contag Beta Alternate Benchmark Class A Excess Return Index (the "Contag Beta AB ER

-Index" or the "Underlying").

-Payment at Maturity: Payment at maturity will reflect the performance of the Underlying, minus the Deduction Amount plus the

-Additional Amount.
-Your payment at maturity per \$1,000 principal amount note will be calculated as follows:

-\$1,000 x (1 + Underlying Return) - Deduction Amount + Additional Amount the Initial Underlying Value.

-You may lose some or all of your investment at maturity if the Ending Underlying Value is less than reflects an index fee.
+Morgan Contag Beta Alternate Benchmark Class A Excess Return Index (the "Contag Beta AB ER Index" or the "Underlying").
+Payment at Maturity: Payment at maturity will reflect the performance of the Underlying, minus the Deduction Amount plus the Additional Amount.
+Your payment at maturity per \$1,000 principal amount note will be calculated as follows: \$1,000 x (1 + Underlying Return) - Deduction Amount + Additional Amount You may lose some or all of your investment at maturity if the Ending Underlying Value is less than the Initial Underlying Value.
+Deduction Amount: \$5.50 for each \$1,000 principal amount note, which is equal to 0.55% of the principal amount of the note and reflects an index fee.
 See footnote 1 to "Fees and Commissions" on the cover of this term sheet.

-Deduction Amount: \$5.50 for each \$1,000 principal amount note, which is equal to 0.55% of the principal amount of the note and be determined on the pricing date.
-The Additional Amount payable at maturity is intended to approximate interest that would have been payable on each \$1,000 principal amount note over the term of the notes based on current interest rates as determined by the calculation agent if the notes were interest-bearing.
-Accordingly, because the Deduction Amount is \$5.50 for each \$1,000 principal amount note, your payment at maturity will reflect, in addition to the performance of the Underlying, a net additional amount of between

-Additional Amount: An amount not less than \$5.50 and not greater than \$6.50 for each \$1,000 principal amount note, which will
+Additional Amount: An amount not less than \$5.50 and not greater than \$6.50 for each \$1,000 principal amount note, which will be determined on the pricing date.
+The Additional Amount is a fixed amount payable at maturity that is intended to approximate interest that would have been payable on each \$1,000 principal amount note over the term of the notes based on current interest rates as determined by the calculation agent if the notes were interest-bearing.
+Accordingly, because the Deduction Amount is \$5.50 for each \$1,000 principal amount note, your payment at maturity will reflect, in addition to the performance of the Underlying, a net additional amount of between \$0 and \$1.00 for each \$1,000 principal amount note (the "Net Additional Amount").
+Underlying Return: Ending Underlying Value - Initial Underlying Value Initial Underlying Value Initial Underlying Value: The Underlying closing value on the pricing date, which is expected to be on or about May 10, 2010 Ending Underlying Value: The Underlying closing value on the Observation Date Observation Date: May 17, 2011 Maturity Date: May 20, 2011 CUSIP: